KiernanBrown/KH3RandomizerWebsite/README.md

 3. Continue to the Hints page and choose which hints settings that you want.
 These hints will display as the text on your Secret Reports in game.
     * None: No hints will be given on reports.
     * Vague: Reports will give you a vague description of where a check is.
-      * If Proof of Times Past was in Twilight Town Small Chest 1, a report could tell you "There is 1 check in Twilight Town"
+      * If Proof of Times Past was in Toy Box Large Chest 1, a report could tell you "There is 1 check in Toy Box"
     * Verbose: Reports will give you a detailed description of exactly where a check is.
-      * If Proof of Times Past was in Twilight Town Small Chest 1, a report could tell you "Proof of Times Past is in Twilight Town in Small Chest 1"
+      * If Proof of Times Past was in Toy Box Large Chest 1, a report could tell you "Proof of Times Past is in Toy Box in Chest 1 (Large Chest, Andy's House)"
 4. Click the Generate Seed button on the bottom right of the Review Page to download your seed's zip file.
 5. Extract the zip file that you just downloaded.
     * If you're using WinRAR then you can right click on the zip file and and choose the option that says Extract To pakchunk99-randomizer-SeedName and it will create a new folder and extract the needed files to it.